 - Thoughts of suicide

-There are several different forms that depression can take, and all are characterized by slightly different sets of symptoms and applicable treatments.
-Before we delve into how to overcome depression, first, let’s aim to understand some of the different types of depression that exist.
+Depression can take many forms.
+So, before we delve into how to overcome depression, let’s first aim to understand some of the different types of depression that exist.

 Also called clinical depression, major depressive disorder is one of the most common forms of depression, and includes many of the symptoms listed above.
 Your doctor will assess the severity of your symptoms in combination with the length of time symptoms have persisted to evaluate your mental health.